jjdevcha/TIL/javascript/module.md

 | Imports & Exports | Yes | No |
 | HTML linking | `<script type="module">` | `<script>`|
 | File downloading | Asynchronous | Synchronous |

+# Exporting & Importing in ES6 Module
+- Imported statement always gets hoisted on top (Doesn't matter the order of the statement)
+- Variables are scoped to the module (private)